Lloyds Banking Group

-Lloyds Banking Group is a British financial institution formed through the acquisition of HBOS by Lloyds TSB in 2009.
+Lloyds Banking Group plc is a British financial institution formed through the acquisition of HBOS by Lloyds TSB in 2009.
 It is one of the UK's largest financial services organisations, with 30 million customers and 65,000 employees.
 Lloyds Bank was founded in 1765 but the wider Group's heritage extends over 320 years, dating back to the founding of the Bank of Scotland by the Parliament of Scotland in 1695.

-The Group's headquarters are located at 25 Gresham Street in the City of London, while its registered office is on The Mound in Edinburgh.
+The Group's headquarters are located at 33 Old Broad Street in the City of London, while its registered office is on The Mound in Edinburgh.
 It also operates office sites in Birmingham, Bristol, West Yorkshire and Glasgow.
-The Group also has extensive overseas operations in the US, Europe, the Middle East and Asia.
+The Group also has overseas operations in the US and Europe.
 Its headquarters for business in the European Union is in Berlin, Germany.

 The business operates under a number of distinct brands, including Lloyds Bank, Halifax, Bank of Scotland and Scottish Widows.
 Former Chief Executive António Horta-Osório told The Banker, "We will keep the different brands because the customers are very different in terms of attitude".